Improving Communication for All: Launch Your Career with Our Speech-Language Pathology Program

 Celeste Domsch

-The M.S. in Speech-Language Pathology (MSSLP), located in Newark on the Rutgers Biomedical and Health Sciences campus, is a 65-credit, entry-level program that aims to prepare students to prevent, evaluate, diagnose, and treat speech, language communication, and swallowing disorders.
+The M.S. in Speech-Language Pathology (MSSLP), located in Newark on the Rutgers Health campus, is a 65-credit, entry-level program that aims to prepare students to prevent, evaluate, diagnose, and treat speech, language communication, and swallowing disorders.

 This program, which is completed over five consecutive semesters (two years), emphasizes service delivery for multiethnic, socially diverse populations – including dialectal speakers of English and bilingual/multilingual individuals – with speech, language, communication, and swallowing disorders within an interdisciplinary healthcare context.